3

 Meals: B

 Walk from Portloe to Mevagissey via Portholland Cove and Dodman Point, quite a lot of ascent and descent on the last day, but great coastal views.
-Accommodation: The Mandalay is located just 5 minutes walk from the harbour.
-The rooms are simply but all are ensuite/private facilities.
+Accommodation: We use a number of Guesthouses and B&B in this bustling village.

 Meals: B